 Such insights further led Studley to consider the use of materials within the professional artworld.
 The realisation that not all artists consider the environmental impact of their experimental and final pieces, encouraged her to seek new ways of creating ‘eco’ and ephemeral art pieces.
 This understanding of sustainable art questions the theory that art should last forever and how, in today’s society objects that are single use often exceed their intended lifespan.

 The meaning of material is an essential part of Studley's practice.
 Her work aims to use environmentally conscious materials which biodegrade, avoiding destruction to their surroundings.
 Most notably, Studley works in collaboration with small business owners within Germany.
-Through the use of coffee sacks as her main medium she supports the Fair-trade coffee movement, exchanging donations for material from Contigo Fairtrade GmbH.
-For further information on their charities please visit:
+Through the use of coffee sacks as her main medium she supports global coffee farm collectives who prioritise autonomous female leaders.
+See collaborations for more information.

 For updates make sure to follow @katestudley on Instagram